Chapter 2:

 Tsubame looked up at Shiori dubiously.
 “I need to get you a boyfriend,” she sighed.

-“Do not,” Shiori said, bristling, “especially after what happened last time.”
+“Do not,” Shiori said, bristling, “especially after last time.”

 Shiori leaned forward, “You remember the transfer student, Motohara-senpai?”

-Tsubame’s face had gone pale, but the color came back as she shook her head.
+Tsubame’s face went pale, but the color returned as she shook her head.
 “No, his name is Otonashi Kagemaru.
 He’s the only transfer student in the senior class.
 There is no Motohara-senpai.
 You must have heard the girls talking about Otonashi-senpai though.
 We talked about him yesterday.”

-Again, the bookmark thrummed silently inside the book.
+Again, the bookmark thrummed inside the book.
 They hadn’t talked about Otonashi-senpai.
-They had talked about Motohara.
+They had talked about Motohara-senpai.
 Had Shiori gone crazy and forgotten his name?

 Shiori put a hand around her friend’s shoulders.
 “Let’s walk home,” she said, leading her diminutive friend out of the school building.